Shippable/docs/sources/platform/tutorial/workflow/using-central-state.md

 sub_section: Tutorials
 sub_sub_section: Workflow
 page_title: Using central state to share information between jobs
+page_description: How to use central state to share information between jobs in Shippable

 # Using central state to share information between jobs